Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Introduction

-These problems in designing discrete architectural surfaces motivate us to present an efficient tool for quick conceptual design, which produces a surface with user-specified Gaussian curvatures and boundary vertex locations within a user-specified conformal class.
+These problems in designing discrete architectural surfaces motivate us to present an efficient tool for quick conceptual design, which ``finetune'' the initial surface to one with user-specified Gaussian curvatures and boundary vertex locations within a user-specified conformal class.
+The user can focus on the rough design of the surface, and our system turns the surface automatically to one that meets curvature, boundary, and panel shape requirements.
 Our flexible framework allows the user to incorporate other constraints as well.
 As an example, finding a convex surface with user-specified Gaussian curvatures is demonstrated.

-After the introduction, this paper is organised as follows: Section 2 describes the background of discrete surfaces and circle packing on them.
-Section 3 discusses the algorithmic details of our method.
-Section 4 presents numerical examples to validate the proposed approach and demonstrate its versatility for the free-form design of discrete surfaces.
-Section 5 concludes the study with limitations of the proposed method and visions of future works.
+After the introduction, this paper is organised as follows: Section \ref{sec:overview} describes the background of discrete surfaces and circle packing on them.
+Section \ref{sec:algorithm} discusses the algorithmic details of our method.
+Section \ref{sec:example} presents numerical examples to validate the proposed approach and demonstrate its versatility for the free-form design of discrete surfaces.
+Section \ref{sec:conclusion} concludes the study with limitations of the proposed method and visions of future works.